adiwg/mdEditor-doc/record/edit/quality.md

 # Record Distribution

-**Distribution **allows users the ability to document how products are obtained.
+**Distribution **allows users the ability to document how or where products are obtained.
 Online or offline options are available.

 ---